Kihumba/private-/Phase-B/Curriculum/06 - Databases/README.md

 **Skill Description**
 ----------
-Aspiring Andelans should know what SQL is, the different types of databases, examples of databases and how to design basic database tables.
+Aspiring Andelans know what SQL is, the different types of databases, examples of databases and how to design basic database tables.

 **Output**
 ----------
 After attaining this skill, and as a demonstration of it, I should be able to create the following:

-1. SQL database design for a simple database problem involving at least two tables.
-(Extra credit if there are relationships).
+1. SQL database design for a simple database problem involving at least two tables with relationships.
 2. Screenshots showing results for at least 5 reports generated from the data within the database using SQL.